Squeeze the last bit of juice from your old or new PC

 67. Turn off the Aero visual effects in Windows Vista and 7 to increase computer performance.

 68. If you are technically savvy and don’t mind taking a few risks, you can try to overclock your processor.

 69. Speed up the Send To menu in Explorer by typing “sendto” in the Run dialog box and deleting unnecessary items.

-72. If you are not using some of the hardware on your computer, i.e. floppy drive, CD-ROM drive, USB ports, IR ports, Firewire, etc, then go into your BIOS and disable them so that they do not use any power and do not have to be loaded during boot up.
+72. If you are not using some of the hardware on your computer, i.e. floppy drive, CD-ROM drive, USB ports, IR ports, firewire port, etc., then go into your BIOS and disable them so that they do not use any power and do not have to be loaded during boot up.

 77. If you have lots of files in a single folder, it can slow down Explorer.
 It’s best to create multiple folders and spread out the files between the folders.

-78. If you have files that are generally large, you might want to consider increasing the cluster size on NTFS to 16K or even 32K instead of 4K.
+78. If you have files that are generally large on a specific partition, you might want to consider increasing the cluster size on NTFS to 16K or even 32K instead of 4K.
 This will help speed up opening of files.
+Only for advanced users.

-80. Turn off unnecessary features in Vista by going to Control Panel, choosing Uninstall a program, and then clicking on Turn Windows features on and off.
-You can turn off Remote Differential Compression, Tablet PC components, DFS replication service, Windows Fax & Scan, Windows Meeting Space, and lots more.
+80. Turn off unnecessary features in Windows by going to Control Panel, choosing Uninstall a program, and then clicking on Turn Windows features on and off.
+You can turn off Remote Differential Compression, Tablet PC components, DFS replication service, Windows Fax & Scan, Windows Meeting Space, Media Features, IE 11 and lots more.

 82. Completely uninstall programs and applications using a program like Revo Uninstaller.
 It will get rid of remnants left behind by normal uninstalls.